 Where do you plant trees and why?

 Since 2020 Trace has been buying trees on behalf of customers from Eden Reforestation, a reputable charity with years of tree planting experience.
-In 2025, Eden shifted its impact model beyond tree planting.
-In response, Trace ceased planting trees with Eden because Trace could no longer guarantee the number of trees planted per customer.
-Since Trace ceased donating to Eden, funds have been deployed to carbon offsets.
+Over time Eden has changed its commercial model resulting in a higher cost per tree.
+As a result, we have changed the number of trees we buy per tonne CO2 offset.

 Overview of Eden's evolution (in their words)